lsgro/cliwe/README.md

 ## Usage

-Cliwe is currently available in compiled form only for Scala 2.10.
+cliwe is currently available in compiled form only for Scala 2.10.
 Compile from the source if you need to use it with another Scala version.

 ### Adding the dependency
 In your `build.sbt` add the following lines: